FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/uvc/uvc.rst

 A webcam is a device that provides visual images of the surrounding environment.
 For use as part of *FIRST* Tech Challenge teams must use a COTS `UVC <https://www.usb.org/document-library/video-class-v15-document-set>`_ (USB Video Class) Compatible Camera.
-This device an be connected directly to the REV Control Hub or to a to the Robot Control system via a powered USB hub ``<RE14>``.
+This device can be connected directly to the REV Control Hub or to the Robot Control system via a powered USB hub ``<RE14>``.
 This device is intended to be used in vision related tasks.
 An example use case of a webcam is reading the state of the barcode after randomization, a vision task in *Freight Frenzy*, 2021-2022.